 What is ballistic testing?
 Well, ballistics is essentially the study of how a bullet performs under different circumstances.
 A bullet’s trajectory, speed, and terminal ballistics can all be measured and studied.

-We tested our lineup of hollow point ammunition, which includes 109 different loads, covering four of the most popular calibers – 9mm, .45 ACP, .40 S&W, and .380 Auto.
+We tested our lineup of hollow point ammunition, which includes 131 different loads, covering five of the most popular calibers – 9mm, .45 ACP, .40 S&W, .380 Auto, and 357 Magnum (added on 9/19/2018).
 We then analyzed and compared the data against the set of performance standards used by the Federal Bureau of Investigation as a resource for you to use when shopping for and considering self defense ammo.

 If you want to skip straight to the results you can see all of the data by clicking the links below:

 We’ve also analyzed each caliber individually using the data collected in this test.
 If you’re interested in learning more about each caliber, please head to the individual posts below:

 It is always best to familiarize yourself with and be prepared with the ammunition you plan to use.
 You don’t ever want to be caught off guard with unfamiliar ammo.
 When it comes to picking a self defense round to trust your life with why would you ever make a blind purchase?

 We understand that for most people the demanding nature of a project such as this is not easy nor cost effective to make a go at it alone.
 We wanted to bridge that gap by laying out as much raw data as possible.
 Our goal wasn’t to tell you what ammo you should use but rather show you as many different loads side-by-side so you could make the best decision for your needs.

 There are many different variables to take into account when testing self defense ammunition.